 - Explain opportunity cost

 - Distinguish between macroeconomics and microeconomics

-Throughout this chapter you’ll encounter short videos that explain complex economic concepts in very simple terms.
+Throughout this module you’ll encounter short videos that explain complex economic concepts in very simple terms.
 Take the time to watch them!
 They’ll help you master the basics before heading to the readings (which tend to cover the same information in more depth).

 As you watch the video, consider the following key points: